By Ori Hofmekler

 Now you need to understand what muscle degradation means.

 Muscle degradation is a major blow to your body.
 It's associated with more than just loss of muscle size and strength... it can actually lead to a total metabolic decline.

 Skeletal muscles' biological role goes far beyond locomotion.
 Your muscle is your largest energy facility responsible for keeping your metabolic system intact.
 It essentially protects you against metabolic and hormonal decline, obesity, diabetes, and cardiovascular disease.
 It also enhances your cognitive function and keeps your body young.

 Given this, muscle degradation can lead to a major health crisis on a scale far beyond what's commonly believed.
-The loss of muscle means loss of energy, a tendency to gain excess weight, vulnerability to disease and accelerated aging.
-Muscle degradation seems to be a major contributing factor behind the current epidemic of obesity, diabetes and related diseases.
+The loss of muscle means loss of energy, a tendency to gain excess weight, vulnerability to disease, and accelerated aging.
+Muscle degradation seems to be a major contributing factor behind the current epidemic of obesity, diabetes, and related diseases.
 It's becoming evidently clear that the benefits you get from your muscular system are essential to your health.
-Keeping your body in shape not only makes you feel younger and stronger, it might just save your life.
+Keeping your body in shape not only makes you feel younger and stronger, but also might just save your life.

 So What Causes Your Muscles to Degrade?